syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 style__1.CharacterFormat.TextColor = Color.DarkGreen

-'Add it to the styles collection
+'Adds it to the styles collection

 document.Styles.Add(style__1)

-'Add new paragraph to the section
+'Adds new paragraph to the section

 Dim paragraph As IWParagraph = section.AddParagraph()

 Dim text As IWTextRange = paragraph.AppendText("A built-in style is modified and is applied to this paragraph.")

-'Apply the new style to paragraph
+'Applies the new style to paragraph

 paragraph.ApplyStyle(style__1.Name)

-'Save the Word document
+'Saves the Word document

 document.Save("Sample.docx", FormatType.Docx)

-'Close the document
+'Closes the document

 document.Close()